-NATURAL SCIENCE AND MATHEMATICS MAJOR WITH THE PRE-ENGINEERING CONCENTRATION (BS PROGRAM)
+PHYSICS MAJOR WITH THE PRE-ENGINEERING CONCENTRATION (BS PROGRAM)

+This concentration is designed to prepare students for the Pre-Engineering Dual Degree program or for graduate school in engineering fields.
 Students may choose the dual degree option under the existing collaborative programs with the Colleges of Engineering at UW-Madison and Marquette University.
-Under this option, in addition to receiving a Bachelor's degree in engineering from one of these institutions, a student will receive a B.S. in Natural Science and Mathematics from Edgewood College subject to the completion of the degree requirements stipulated by the College.
+Under this option, in addition to receiving a Bachelor's degree in Engineering from one of these institutions, a student will receive a B.S. in Physics from Edgewood College subject to the completion of the degree requirements stipulated by the College.